arthursn/msys_hook_conda/README.md

 ## Requirements

-- Windows with MSYS2/Git Bash
+- Windows with MSYS2/Git Bash or zsh
 - Miniconda3/Anaconda

+## Compatibility

+This patch has been tested with:
+- Git Bash (MSYS2)
+- Zsh on Windows
+- May work with other POSIX-compliant shells